paxcodes/dicery_backend/README.md

 # Backend API of Dicery

 Dicery is a dice-rolling app where a group of friends can roll the dice and have their dice results broadcasted to everyone else.
-Basically, the API receives requests to:
+The API receives requests to:

 - create a room
 - add members to a room